 - "TSX models equipped with the 4-cylinder engine have surprisingly good low- and mid-range punch given an engine that produces its maximum horsepower at a rather lofty 7,000 rpm.
 Sedans with the manual gearbox boast light shifter and clutch action, making this premium compact very easy to drive.
 V6 sedans make easy work of passing and merging and are helped by a responsive automatic transmission." -- Consumer Guide

 Handling and Braking

 Most reviewers feel that the 2012 Acura TSX handles well, especially with the additional weight the V6 provides.
 One common complaint is understeer, which makes driving on windy roads difficult.
 Understeer occurs when a car turns wider than the driver wants it to.
-The brakes, on the other hand, perform well.
-They stop the TSX quickly and smoothly.
+The brakes, on the other hand, perform well, stopping the TSX quickly and smoothly.

 - “On our drive through some of the best roads in the Santa Monica Mountains we noticed the steering feels a bit heavier and a touch quicker than the four-cylinder TSX too.
 And that, along with the additional weight makes the car feel more substantial." -- Popular Mechanics

 - "The driver must be responsible for managing the V-6 model's extra thrust-and 200-plus pounds of additional beef, most of which takes up residence over the front wheels.
 With its 62/38-percent front-to-rear weight distribution, this is a recipe for eminent understeer.
 And sure enough, our preview drive on some of the most challenging mountain roads through Malibu, California-with almost no runoff room and few guardrails-provided us with more than a few intestine-twisting moments." -- Car and Driver